 - Healthy patients may not learn about a breach until they have a reason to seek treatment, which is the most stressful time to have to deal with such a problem

 It can be misleading to think a hacker’s sole purpose is to harm patients, when actually this is just an extremely unpleasant side effect of criminal business.
 Medical identity theft can cause difficulties like lost insurance coverage, mixed up records, higher premiums, medical harm and false diagnosis.
 But the reason healthcare data hacking exists is that there’s a lucrative market for the data, and a working supply-and-demand model with both buyers and sellers.”

 – eSecurity Planet

-The United States Computer Emergency Readiness Team (US-CERT) reported that a popular computer company has been shipping product containing a serious security vulnerability that exposes users to online eavesdropping and malware attacks since August 2015.
+The United States Computer Emergency Readiness Team (US-CERT) reported that a popular computer company has been shipping product containing a serious security vulnerability that exposes users to online eavesdropping and Malware: Software that is intended to damage or disable computers and computer systems. attacks since August 2015.
 The company said it is prepping a fix for the issue, but experts say the threat may ultimately need to be stomped out by the major web browser makers.
 The issue is a root certificate installed on the company’s newer computers that also includes the private cryptographic key for that certificate.
 Attackers can use this key to sign phony browser security certificates for any HTTPS-protected site.

 Legal and Regulations